adamhaile/S/README.md

 ### ...
 And Maybe Not Pure Functions

-Ask yourself: if a pure computation isn't called in your app, does it need to run?
+Ask yourself: if a pure computation isn't read in your app, does it need to run?

 The `S()` constructor is symmetric: it takes a paramless function that returns a value, and it returns a paramless function that returns the same value.
 The only difference is *when* that function runs.
 Without `S()`, it runs once per call.
 With `S()`, it runs once per change.